jordancodurance/acceptance-testing-workshop/README.md

 ### Windows

-If you are cloning the project on Windows, use `git config --system core.longpaths true` before cloning.
+If you are cloning the project on Windows, open a terminal with administrator privileges, and use `git config --system core.longpaths true` before cloning.

 ### Java